-The many variants of graph search mostly differ by the way () vertices are chosen (picked up) from the depository... \square
+The many variants of graph search mostly differ by the way () vertices are chosen (picked up) from the stack...

-- BFS breadth-first search the depository U is a "fifo" queue - perhaps the simplest variant, and trivially implementable. $\hfill\square$ - DFS depth-first search the depository U is a "lifo" stack - quite important that vertices stored to U multiple times \rightarrow last one "wins". \square - Searching a disconnected graph (in any way) - simply repeat Alg.
-2.1 with arb. starting vertices in the components. . . \square - Searching a directed graph - in Alg.
+- BFS breadth-first search the stack U is a "fifo" queue - perhaps the simplest variant, and trivially implementable.

+- - DFS depth-first search the stack U is a "lifo" stack - very important to store the vertices to U multiple times \rightarrow last one "wins". - Searching a disconnected graph (in any way) - simply repeat Alg.
+2.1 with arbitrary starting vertices in the parts. . . . - Searching a directed graph - in Alg.
 2.1, instead of foreach (edge f incident with v), just use foreach (arc f starting in v) ...